-- There are also low-tech ways to solve this problem, including having your kids take a pledge to never text and drive, which can be found by here: I pledge to be an attentive driver.
+There are also low-tech ways to solve this problem, including having your kids take a pledge to never text and drive, which can be found by here.

 They also urge parents to set an example for their children and teenagers by keeping your attention on the road and away from blinking and ringing devices, much less Pokémon Go.
 To learn more about strategies to model attentive driving practices, visit their online initiative to stop distracted driving.

 How to Lay the Ground Rules for Playing Pokemon Go?